Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/3-Merklized-Storage-slides.md

   - <!-- .element: class="fragment" --> Once you read a value, it stays here, and can be re-read for cheap.
   - <!-- .element: class="fragment" --> Once you write a value, it will only be written here.
     - It can be read for cheap.
-  - <!-- .element: class="fragment" --> All writes are flushed at the end of the runtime api call.
+  - <!-- .element: class="fragment" --> All writes are flushed when all extrinsics for a block are applied.
 - <!-- .element: class="fragment" --> No race conditions as runtime is single-threaded.

 ---v